THIS WEEK’S EVENTS

 9 a.m. until 4 p.m.
 77th/79th Street Greenmarket Located on beautiful, tree-lined Columbus Avenue, this year-round market stretches from 77th St. each Sunday.
 Just behind the American Museum of Natural History, shoppers will find grass-fed beef, goat cheese, fresh flowers, eggs, honey, baked goods, apple cider, and a large variety of fruit and vegetables.
 Columbus Ave between 77th St and 81st St (farmers selling at both ends of the construction wall).

 10 a.m. until 5 p.m.
-Grand Bazaar: Vintage Treasure Pop-Up Today, Grand Bazaar NYC is the oldest, largest, and most diverse curated weekly market in New York City.
+Grand Bazaar: Winter Dream Vintage Pop-Up Today, Grand Bazaar NYC is the oldest, largest, and most diverse curated weekly market in New York City.
 It’s purpose-driven providing much-needed affordable retail space to local independent artists, designers, craft-makers, vintage and antique dealers, and artisanal food entrepreneurs, while passing on 100% of its profits to four local public schools, benefitting over 2,000 children.
 100 West 77th Street (Columbus & Amsterdam).

 11 a.m. until 12:30 p.m.
-Sunday Platform: Richard Koral: Let It Be Spring Online: Click to join at start | ID 863 0430 0961 | Passcode 609424; To join by phone (audio only), dial (929) 205-6099 and enter the Zoom ID above.
-In-person: The New York Society for Ethical Culture, 2 W 64th St. FREE.
+Sunday Platform with Muriel Tillinghast: ‘Inside SNCC and The Civil Rights Student Movement: Life and Times in Activism’ Online: Click to join at start time | ID 863 0430 0961 | Passcode 609424.
+To join by phone (audio only), dial (929) 205-6099 and enter the Zoom ID above.
+In person: New York Society for Ethical Culture, Ceremonial Hall (4th Floor), 2 W 64th St. FREE.